raspberrypilearning/getting-started-with-the-pico/en/step_1.md

 title: Additional information for educators
 ---

-If you are completing this project in a school or other setting with a managed network then you should make sure that you have the appropriate permissions to mount a USB drive and install software.
+If you are completing this project in a school or other setting with a managed network, then you should make sure that you have the appropriate permissions to mount a USB drive and install software.

 --- /collapse ---